poring86/ticketing-microservice/README.md

 # About the project

-It is a full stack aplication for a for a ticket purchase ecommerce
+It is a full stack ecommerce aplication for a for a tickets purchase

 # Some of technologies used on the project